*Q4 / 22 - Average Ratings from Capterra, Software Advice, and GetApp.

 NetSuite Add-ons: There appear to be 25 or so add-ons, some of which we believe should be part of core editions.
 For example, the “Advanced Inventory” add-on includes capabilities any inventory operation would want.

 BizAutomation offers a single all-inclusive edition, for a single target (horizontal) market (SMBs) at a single price with single rate add-on pricing.
 Sticking to our pledge of transparency, we publish everything on our web-site, eliminating the possibility of “edition traps”(see below).
-This approach is analogous to a bumper to bumper warrantee that covers everything without exception (including what you don’t realize you might need at a later point).
+This approach is analogous to a bumper to bumper warranty that covers everything without exception (including what you don’t realize you might need at a later point).

 How big software leverages an upsell: Up-sell strategies can affect any customer using sofware that’s intentionally held back by product planners, in order to upsell more profitable add-ons, modules, versions/editions, platforms, and the lucrative billable partner hours that such upgrades produce.
 This happens in a couple of scenarios.
 When an ERP system is sold on a single platform but offered both horizontally (e.g. small, medium, large editions) and vertically (industry specific editions) or when it’s sold in multiple platforms, usually separated horizontally which in theory makes sense because systems should be designed for a target horizontal markets, but when design decisions are influenced by upsell pressures, it’s the end customer that picks up the tab.